Global Observer Design for a Class of Linear Observed Systems on Groups: Conclusion

-To summarize, a closed list of equations on variables $z_0,...,z_{d_y-1}$ are obtained with measurement $y=z_0$:
+To summarize, a closed set of equations for the variables $z_0,...,z_{d_y-1}$ is obtained with measurement $y=z_0$:

-The above equation is linear time-varying, completing the immersion for Case 1.
-Although the mechanics in Case 2 are analogous, we emphasize here that to cancel undesirable $\chi$s by multiplication as before, the group-affine dynamics should be adjusted to $f_u\in g_A+R(G)$.
-To be precise, $\dot\chi=f_u(\chi)=A\chi-\chi A+f_u(id)\chi$.
-Let $z_j:=\chi(A^jd)$.
+The above equation is linear time-varying, completing the embedding for Type-1 systems.
+Although the mechanics for Type-2 systems are analogous, we emphasize that to cancel the undesirable terms involving $\chi$ by multiplication as before, the group-affine dynamics should be adjusted to $g_{\tilde{A}}(\chi)+f_u(id)\chi$ and the measurement takes the form of a left linear action.
+Let $z_j:=\chi(\tilde{A}^jd)$.
 Taking derivatives along the new $f_u$ yields

-As the operator $A\in\mathfrak{g}$ satisfies the same constraint \eqref{eq::linear_combination_A}, this leads to the same relationship \eqref{eq::linear_combination_z} among $z_j$s in Case 2.
-The immersed LTV system in Case 2 is
+with $S_u=-f_u(id)-\tilde{A}$.
+As the operator $\tilde{A}\in\mathfrak{g}$ satisfies the same constraint \eqref{eq::linear_combination_A}, this leads to the same relationship \eqref{eq::linear_combination_z} among $z_j$s for Type-2 systems.
+The embedded LTV system for Type-2 systems is the same as that for Type-1 systems, with the newly defined $S_u$ and the same coefficients $a_l$.
+Note the output equation is still $y=z_0$. \endproof